-However, some of them were not so lucky as some feel that this label may give a temporary signal that a child in academic distress and the label already caused emotional and psychological damage.
-Sean is one example, he was the fifth of seven children who missed out a momentous amount of primary education because of poor parenting and exposure to child abuse and neglect.
+However, some of them were not so lucky as the SEN label may give a temporary signal that a child in academic distress and the label already caused emotional and psychological damage.
+Sean is one example, he was the fifth of seven children who missed out a momentous amount of primary education because of poor parenting though exposure to child abuse and neglect.
 Consequently, led him to become an SEN case.
-Despite his unstable childhood and the SEN label, he displayed an above average level in reading and ignited his fascination with learning through a one to one private tuition by a foster parent who was also a teacher.
+Despite his unstable childhood and the SEN label, he displayed an above average level in reading and ignited his fascination with learning through a one to one private tuition by a foster parent who is a teacher.
 However he reinstated into foster care and out of education.
 Eventually, a serious crime landed him a prison sentence.
-This is an obvious example on how negative influences can increases the child’s chances of receiving the SEN label which can eventually exacerbate a child’s likelihood to engage in delinquency and criminal activities.
+This is an obvious example on how negative influences can increase the child’s chance of receiving the SEN label which can eventually exacerbate a child’s likelihood to engage in delinquency and criminality.

 On reference to the article, Every Child Matters?
 The Impact of special educational needs programmes reveals that special educational needs programmes are designed to meet the needs of children who are perceived to be slower than their non special needs labelled counterparts, with the intention to give them time to adjust to their specific learning difficulties through the help of the SEN Code of practice.
 Although the programme aims to tackle a child’s particular learning difficulty, it serves as a weapon of humiliation and dehumanization, leaving them to fall into a future cycle of diagnostic labelling.
 The SEN also exacerbates the extent of their difficulties rather to help them succeed according to their unique learning ability.
-Another potential use of the SEN is that it will create a series of culture conflict, especially those who are from Black Asian and Ethnic Minority backgrounds, intensifed by an unconscious level of institutional racism which would eventually lead them to a cycle of marginalization and exclusion from schools and other education institutions and in consequence, could lead to lifetime of mental health as the SEN label may persist into adulthood.
+Another potential use of the SEN is that it will create a series of culture conflict, especially those who are from Black Asian and Ethnic Minority backgrounds, intensified by an unconscious degree of institutional racism which would eventually lead them to a cycle of marginalization and exclusion from schools and other education institutions and in consequence, could lead to lifetime of mental health as the SEN label can persist in adulthood.